govuk-one-login/spinner/README.md

 ### 3. Initialising timer

 The Spinner component uses either an existing or newly generated timestamp as `initTime`, storing it in `sessionStorage` as `spinnerInitTime`.
-During the `initialiseState` call in the constructor, it checks if `spinnerInitTime` is already there.
+During the `initTimer` function call in the `init`, it checks if `spinnerInitTime` is already there.
 If yes, it reuses it.
 If not, it creates a new one, stores it, and applies it to the config.
 This way, the spinner stays consistent across page refreshes, and also handles sleep or power saving mode on mobile without breaking.

 Attribute `data-ms-between-requests` specify how often in ms polling request is executed.